-Phedimus spurius is a short semi-evergreen perennial groundcover, up to 4 inches (10 cm) tall in foliage and up to 6 inches (15 cm) tall in flower, quickly spreading to form mats of dense stems and miniature foliage.
-Opposite, flat, fleshy, short-stalked green leaves (up to 0.75 inch / 2 cm long).
-Flowers are pink or pinkish-white in dense clusters with petals erect.
+Phedimus spurius, formerly known as Sedum spurium, is a short, semi-evergreen, perennial groundcover up to 4 inches (10 cm) tall in foliage and up to 6 inches (15 cm) tall in flower.
+It quickly spread to form mats of dense stems and miniature foliage.
+Opposite, flat, fleshy, short-stalked, green leaves are up to 0.8 inches (2 cm) long.
+Flowers are pink or pinkish-white and appear in dense clusters with petals erect.

 How to Grow and Care

 When growing your Caucasian Stonecrop, you need to keep in mind that you have to give it sun and fertilizer and you do have to water it sometimes even though it's drought-resistant.
 You can give it a balanced, low-number fertilizer to help with poor soil and you can even help it out with deadheading the dried flowers.

 It is not hard to grow Caucasian Stonecrop under the right circumstances, but this succulent is forgiving even in the wrong ones.
 Sometimes the soil is not as permeable as it should be, but the roots of this plant can actually push through it.
 Other times the sun does not come out as often and while this can possibly stunt the growth of the plant over prolonged time, you can still have a healthy Caucasian Stonecrop.

 - Phedimus spurius 'John Creech'

 - Phedimus spurius 'Tricolor'